All Episodes

 A senator will go to the DMV.

-Uh to so they're especially an Obama or Clinton.
+So they're especially an Obama or Clinton.

 They'll not only go to the DMV, they'll go to the emissions test center to see if you're polluting the planet and destroying global warming, and they will do it themselves.

-Neither one of these two can win the delegates necessary by the end of the uh campaign season, which is June seventh in Puerto Rico, and then a real fund's gonna begin after that.
+So anyway, folks, the bottom line here, according to Mark Hyman, American Spectator Online, at all these primaries, his beauty contests, neither one of these two can win the delegates necessary by the end of the campaign season, which is June 7th in Puerto Rico, and then the real fund's going to begin after that.

-And uh that's absolutely right.
+That's absolutely right.

 This is all she's lived for.

-There's a new story out there today.
+There's a news story out there today.

-They're not gonna get out.
+They're not going to get out.

 And if she wins one of these two states tomorrow, look out, folks.

-Media's starting to get a little tougher on Obama.
+Media is starting to get a little tougher on Obama.

-By the way, Barack Obama's recorded a tune, has asked us to play it here on the EIB network.
+By the way, Barack Obama's recorded a tune has asked us to play it here on the EIB network.

 And I'm not ashamed of my middle name.

-And uh media.
+And media.

 And McCain.